 How ERP Transforms Accounting Operations

-The transition from standalone accounting software to an ERP system fundamentally changes how accounting teams operate, shifting from manual data aggregation and reconciliation to automated, exception-based workflows that focus accountants' time on analysis and decision support rather than data entry.
+Transitioning from standalone accounting software to an ERP system significantly alters how accounting teams work.
+This shift moves them from manual data gathering and reconciliation to automated workflows.

 - Elimination of double entry: A sales order entered by the sales team automatically creates accounting entries when invoiced, eliminating the need for the accounting team to re-enter transaction data